Gleyber Torres Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 8.5 K/9, which ranks 20th in MLB.
+- The pitching staff for the Orioles has a collective 8.3 K/9, which ranks 21st in the league.

-- The Orioles' 5.53 team ERA ranks 25th among all MLB pitching staffs.
+- The Orioles have a 5.33 team ERA that ranks 24th across all MLB pitching staffs.

-- The Orioles rank 16th in baseball in home runs allowed (nine total, 1.3 per game).
+- Orioles pitchers combine to rank 15th in baseball in home runs surrendered (10 total, 1.3 per game).

-- Irvin (0-1) takes the mound for the Orioles to make his second start of the season.
+- Wells makes his first start of the season for the Orioles.

-- In his last appearance on Sunday, the left-hander tossed four innings against the Boston Red Sox, allowing six earned runs while surrendering eight hits.
+- The 28-year-old right-hander has one appearance out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.